 0 Points - More than one of the following 3 parameters was less than mostly accurate: wind direction, wind magnitude, time of day.
 OR, if a particular beach or geographical location was specified the wind did not blow at that exact location and it did not blow somewhere else in the more general geographic region.

 Based on this point system, the 2018 forecast accuracy was 97.3%.
-However, for days that I did NOT write a forecast it was because I did not think there would be rideable wind, which was true for every one of those days.
-So technically I made a correct forecast that there would be no wind on those days.
-If we count those days as 1point then my 2018 forecasting accuracy was 98.7%.
+However, for days that a forecast was not written it was because it was anticipated that there would not be rideable wind, which was true for every one of those days.
+So technically a correct forecast was made that there would be no wind on those days.
+If we also count those days as 1point then the 2018 forecasting accuracy was 98.7%.

-With the advent of the foil it is entirely possible to get a good water session on less than 15mph of wind.
-However, for purposes of my reports/forecasts, I only focus on sessions of 15mph or greater.
-On days that I do not write a report/forecast you may still want to check weather forecasts on your own as there may still be the possibility of a foil session with less than 15mph of wind.
+With the advent of the foil it is entirely possible to get a good water session with less than 15mph of wind.
+However, for purposes of these reports/forecasts, the focus is on sessions of 15mph or greater.
+On days that a report/forecast is not written you may still want to check weather forecasts on your own as there may still be the possibility of a foil session with less than 15mph of wind.
 Here is an article to help you with Weather Forecasting For Wind Driven Water Sports in WNY.